Cutleast/Mod-Manager-Migrator/README.md

 ### 1. Translations

-Create your translation for your desired language from en-US.json under `<Path to MMM>`/data/locales and give it a proper name: for example: "en-US.json" or "de-DE.json".
+Create your translation for your desired language from en_US under `<Path to MMM>`/data/locales.
 Put it in the locales folder and make a pull request.

 ### 2. Feedback (Suggestions/Issues)